 What is CDD in banking?
 Well, there are a few foundations to lay before answering the question.

 Our digital identity has never been more important than it is today due to advancements in technology.
 As a result, it is easy for fraudulent individuals to assume fake identities and personas online in an attempt to fool banks into transacting with them.
-Customer Due Diligence (CDD) has become very important, especially in the finance industry.
+Customer Due Diligence (CDD) for banks has become very important, especially in the finance industry.

 What is CDD in Banking?